F5Networks/terraform-provider-bigip/website/docs/d/bigip_ltm_monitor.html.markdown

 * `destination` - id will be full path name of ltm monitor.

-* `interval` - id will be full path name of ltm monitor.
+* `interval` - Specifies, in seconds, the frequency at which the system issues the monitor check when either the resource is down or the status of the resource is unknown.

-* `ip_dscp` - id will be full path name of ltm monitor.
+* `ip_dscp` - Displays the differentiated services code point (DSCP).
+DSCP is a 6-bit value in the Differentiated Services (DS) field of the IP header.

-* `manual_resume` - id will be full path name of ltm monitor.
+* `manual_resume` - Displays whether the system automatically changes the status of a resource to Enabled at the next successful monitor check.

-* `reverse` - id will be full path name of ltm monitor.
+* `reverse` - Instructs the system to mark the target resource down when the test is successful.

-* `transparent` - id will be full path name of ltm monitor.
+* `transparent` - Displays whether the monitor operates in transparent mode.

-* `adaptive_limit` - id will be full path name of ltm monitor.
+* `adaptive_limit` - Displays whether adaptive response time monitoring is enabled for this monitor.

-* `adaptive` - id will be full path name of ltm monitor.
+* `adaptive` - Displays whether adaptive response time monitoring is enabled for this monitor.